I’m the Problem: A timeline of Morgan Wallen’s controversies as new album lands

 Morgan Wallen cannot seem to keep himself out of trouble, but that hasn’t hurt his appeal.

-The “bad boy of country music” will release his new album, I’m The Problem, this Friday, May 16.
+The “bad boy of country music” released his new album, I’m The Problem, on Friday.

 His third studio album, 2023’s One Thing at a Time, spent 19 weeks at the top of the Billboard 100 charts, making it the longest-running number one country album of all time.